Arm-China/Compass_Integration/README.md

 * setuptools
 * wheel

-> See ./setup.py for details of python packages
+> See ./setup.py for details of Python packages

 ## Build